5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ```
 *(or use `Ctrl`+`Z` in case you can't type `\q`)*

-7. Now it is time to insert the WhatsSpy Public database in PostgreSQL.
+Now it is time to insert the WhatsSpy Public database in PostgreSQL.
 Execute the following commands:
 ```
 cd /var/www/whatsspy/api/
 psql -U postgres -d whatsspy -f whatsspy-db.sql
 ```

+### 2.4) Setup the config

-8. rename `config.example.php` to `config.php` located at `api/` and fill in the following details:
+Rename `config.example.php` to `config.php` located at `api/` and fill in the following details:

 * Postgresql host/port/dbname/user and password correctly in `$dbAuth`.
 * Insert your `number` and `secret` in `$whatsappAuth`, which you have obtained following chapter *1) Secondary WhatsApp account*.